qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

    import numpy as np

-   from qibo import gates
+   from qibo import Circuit, gates
-   from qibo.models import Circuit

    # Define the circuit
    nqubits = 3